shimoda-uec/mat_dcsm/README.md

 ```
 ##Usage
 A main code is dcsm.m file.
-You need some modified files for MatConvNet and downloading network parameters for MatConvNet format to start up the code.
+You need some modified files for MatConvNet and downloading network parameters for MatConvNet format to start up.
-modified file locations are following:
+The modified file locations are following:
 *matlab/vl_simplenn.m
 *matlab/vl_gbp.m
 *matlab/vl_nnsigmoid.m